richardvidvidzrakou98/taskflow/docs/API_REFERENCE.md

 # API Reference

-TaskFlow provides a RESTful API for managing users, projects, and tasks with role-based access control.
+I implemented a RESTful API for managing users, projects, and tasks with role-based access control.

 ## Authentication